ultravideo/uvgRTP/examples/README.md

 3. Download a test sequence from [here](https://ultravideo.fi/uvgRTP_example_sequence_longdress.vpcc).
 4. Set the PATH variable in the [v3c_sender](v3c_sender.cc#L20) and [v3c_receiver](v3c_receiver.cc#L49) to the path of the test sequence.
 5. Build the `v3c_sender` and `v3c_receiver` applications according to building instructions on the top of this page.
-6. Start the `v3c_receiver` program.
+6. Start the `v3c_receiver` program with `./v3c_receiver`
-7. Start the `v3c_sender` program.
+7. Start the `v3c_sender` program with `./v3c_sender`.
 The program will parse the test sequence for transmission and send it to the receiver.
+8. The with `v3c_receiver` will print information on the reception and reconstruction of the V3C bitstream.

 ## RTCP example